 There are several ways to make a payment on a traffic ticket issued in New York:

-- You can pay for a traffic ticket online through the TVB portal.
+- You can pay for a traffic ticket or violation online through the TVB portal.

 - By mail, within 15 days of the date of violation, to the Albany address listed on the ticket.